ikedadada/go-ptor/README.md

 go run ./cmd/client
 ```

+When the client resolves a `.ptor` address, it sends a CONNECT cell once for the
+current circuit before any streams are opened.
+After the CONNECT succeeds,
+stream data continues to use BEGIN cells as before.

 ### Environment variables

-The relay uses the `PTOR_HIDDEN_ADDR` variable to locate the hidden HTTP service.
+The relay uses the `PTOR_HIDDEN_ADDR` variable to locate the hidden HTTP service
-If not set, it falls back to `hidden:5000`, which matches the Docker demo.
+when processing CONNECT cells.
+If not set, it falls back to `hidden:5000` (the
+Docker demo value).
+The older `HIDDEN_ADDR` variable is also checked for
+backward compatibility.

 ## Testing